mirjunaid26/self-hosted-runner-application/README.md

 log "Archival process completed."
 ```

-Remember to customize the script by replacing `/path/to/soma_fs` and `/path/to/tape/mount` with your actual source and destination paths.
-Also, implement the checksum verification mechanism based on your needs.
+Replace `/path/to/soma_fs` and `/path/to/tape/mount` with your actual source and destination paths.

-This script is a basic outline and should be thoroughly tested in a controlled environment before using it for critical archiving operations.
-Additionally, consider incorporating error handling, logging, and other necessary security measures based on your organization's policies and requirements.
+Consider incorporating error handling, logging, and other necessary security measures based on your organization's policies and requirements.

 To automate the archiving process using GitHub Actions, you can set up a workflow that triggers on certain events, such as pushing to a specific branch, and then uses a self-hosted runner to execute the archiving script.
 Here's a high-level overview of the process: